 Oncoplastic breast surgery, Cross technique, Breast tumor, Far from NAC

-Background: Although various Oncoplastic Breast Surgery (OBS) techniques have been introduced for varied sizes of the breast and locations of tumors , surgeons are still faced with serious challenges for tumors which have developed in special anatomic part of the breast.
-A good instance of these challenges is the tumors located far from Nipple Areola Complex (NAC) especially in the upper inner quadrant.
-We aimed to assess the application of newly introduced OBS technique (Cross Technique) in these situations.
+Background: Although various Oncoplastic Breast Surgery (OBS) techniques have been introduced for various sizes of the breast and locations of tumors , surgeons are still faced with serious challenges for the tumors which have developed in special anatomic parts of the breast.
+A good instance of these challenges is with the tumors located far from the Nipple Areola Complex (NAC) especially in the upper inner quadrant.
+We aimed to assess the application of the newly introduced OBS technique (Cross Technique) for tumors in these locations.

-Methods: The data of 95 patients who suffered from breast cancer and operated with Cross method were assessed in this prospective survey.
-Data was gathered regarding demographic variables, the size, location, and pathologic characteristics of tumors, patients' BMI and breast circumference and cup size.
-The patients were recruited to the study according to inclusion and exclusion criteria and the study protocol which was approved by the research deputy of department of surgery, Tehran University of Medical Sciences.
-Data was presented in a descriptive method.
+Methods: The data of 95 patients who were suffering from breast cancer and operated with the Cross method were assessed in this prospective survey.
+Data was gathered regarding demographic variables, the size, location, and pathologic characteristics of tumors as well as the patients' BMI, breast circumference, and cup size.
+The patients were recruited to the study according to the inclusion and exclusion criteria and the study protocol which was approved by the research deputy surgery department in Tehran University of Medical Sciences.
+The data was then presented in a descriptive method.

-Conclusion: The Cross method is not only a reliable choice for tumors located in the UIQ, but it can also be applied safely for tumors in UOQ and upper central part of the breast, although the best application for the technique is the tumors located far from nipple areola complex.
+Conclusion: Not only is the Cross method is not only a reliable choice for tumors located in the upper inner quadrant (UIQ), but it can also be applied safely for the tumors in upper outer quadrant (UOQ) and upper central part of the breast, although the best application for the technique is the tumors located far from the nipple areola complex.

 Article Statistics :Views : 896 | Downloads : 692